Historical recurrence: Authors

-In the Islamic world, Ibn Khaldun (1332–1406) wrote that asabiyyah (social cohesion or group unity) plays an important role in a kingdom's or dynasty's cycle of rise and fall.
+In the Islamic world, Ibn Khaldun (1332–1406) remarked, in his Muqaddimah, that "The past resembles the future more than one [drop of] water another."
+He wrote that asabiyyah (social cohesion or group unity) plays an important role in a kingdom's or dynasty's cycle of rise and fall.

-Lessons
+Lessons from history

 Trompf notes that most western concepts of historical recurrence imply that "the past teaches lessons for ... future action"—that "the same ... sorts of events which have happened before ... will recur".
-One proponent of the idea of cosmic cycles was Poseidonius, who argued that dissipation of the old Roman virtues had followed the removal of the Carthaginian challenge to Rome's supremacy in the Mediterranean world.
+One proponent of the idea of cosmic cycles was Poseidonius (c.
+135 – c.
+51 BCE), who argued that dissipation of the old Roman virtues had followed the removal of the Carthaginian challenge to Rome's supremacy in the Mediterranean world.